-EMSD has stepped up its surveillance checks on the maintenance and examination of aged lifts which have not yet been modernised, in particular those components that may affect the safe operation of lifts.
-Moreover, EMSD has incorporated the requirements of (i) special maintenance works and (ii) improved format of logbook into the Code of Practice for Lift Works and Escalator Works (2018 Edition), which will have to be fully implemented by the lift contractors and responsible persons for lifts before 1 February 2019.
+1 The EMSD has stepped up its surveillance checks on the maintenance and examination of aged lifts, which have not yet been modernised, in particular those components that may affect the safe operation of lifts.
+Moreover, the EMSD has incorporated the requirements of the special maintenance works and improved format of logbook into the Code of Practice for Lift Works and Escalator Works (2018 Edition) of which the aforesaid measures came into effect via a gazette notice on 10 August 2018.
+The lift contractors and responsible persons for lifts have to fully implement the relevant measures before 1 February 2019.

-DEVB and EMSD will study the feasibility of mandating lift modernisation works by phases.
-In this regard, reference will be made to overseas practices, and the impact on the community and the industry will be taken into account.
+2 The DEVB and the EMSD will study the feasibility of mandating lift modernisation works in phases.
+In this regard, we will make reference to the practices of overseas countries, and take into account the impact on the community and the industry.